 Everything sounds great, but are there any drawbacks aside from Cura being limited to filament-type 3D printers?
 Only if you don’t have the patience.

-The software is somewhat infamous for not being a highly optimized, well-oiled machine which means that it can run and load pretty slow in comparison to some other 3D printing solutions.
+The software is somewhat infamous for not being a highly optimized, well-oiled machine which means that it can run and load pretty slowly in comparison to some other 3D printing solutions.

 This is especially apparent on low-end or older computers that might not be able to handle the newest release of Cura.